melodyserra/sfhp2/day_1/README.md

 ### What is JavaScript?
 - Helps increase interactivity of the page.
-- Helps with page interactions such as animations
+- Helps with page interactions such as animations.
 - Helps with dynamic loading of content.

 ## Let's Dive Deeper